arctelix/.dotsys/README.md

 4. Start the **gulp** install process by installing it with **npm**.

 5. Check for a custom install function in gulp/topic.sh and run it (make any custom modifications here).

+6. Check for any `.gulp` files in other topics and source them as required.

-6. Check for custom dotfiles and symlink them to the proper location (such as `npmrc.symlink` to your home directory)
+7. Check for custom dotfiles and symlink them to the proper location (such as `npmrc.symlink` to your home directory)

+8. Any file with a `.shell` extension will be sourced by your shell of choice at startup.
+You can add some aliases for your standard project configs in a .shell file.
+For example gulp-init-django and gulp_init_rails.

 Why is dotsys better than a package manager ?
 ---------------------------------------------